Massive Attack: Discography

+Legacy

+Despite the band rejecting the label, Massive Attack are generally considered to be a pioneering act of the Bristol music scene and the trip hop genre, with some calling them the greatest trip hop band.
+Their debut album, Blue Lines, is generally considered to be the first album of the genre, even though the term was not coined until 1994.
+Both Blue Lines and Mezzanine are considered to be amongst the best albums of the 1990s and of all time.

+"Unfinished Sympathy" was voted the 10th greatest song of all time in a poll by The Guardian in 1999.

 Awards and nominations

 Billboard Music Awards

 The Billboard Music Awards honor artists for commercial performance in the U.S., based on record charts published by Billboard.
 The awards are based on sales data by Nielsen SoundScan and radio information by Nielsen Broadcast Data Systems.
 The award ceremony was held from 1990 to 2007, until its reintroduction in 2011.